Randy Grissom, President

 In 2008, Grissom once again returned to his roots at SFCC campus, this time to start green technology and workforce programs as Dean of Economic and Workforce Development/Director of the Sustainable Technologies Center.
 In that position, he spearheaded the creation of the college’s biofuels program, solar technology curriculum, green building, and algae production courses.

 In 2013, Grissom was named Vice President for Academic Affairs.
-He was appointed Interim President on January 28, 2014, for a term of 18 months.
+The college's Governing Board appointed him Interim President on January 28, 2014.
+He was named to the permanent post on September 16, 2014.
 His academic background includes bachelor and master’s degrees in Business from Texas Christian University in Fort Worth, Texas.

 Empower Students, Strengthen Community. | Empoderar a los Estudiantes, Fortalecer a la Comunidad.